Making a falling sand simulator

 Let's get started!

-Drawing pixels to the screen
+Drawing particles to the screen

 So first things first, we need a way to draw some pixels on the screen and keep track of their positions.
 Here we're using p5.js with a bit of abstraction to simplify things.
 If you want to implement this yourself, feel free to check the source code for all the details I'm skipping over.
 I'm hoping I gave enough here that you could pick up another engine and implement this without issue.